 Women have to be willing to stand up for ourselves when we know something very wrong is happening.
 We would do this in a heartbeat if these symptoms were happening to our daughter or our sister or our mother, wouldn’t we?
 Why are we reluctant to demand good care for ourselves?

 At a recent heart talk, one of the women in my audience asked what I might do differently if I now had to chance to replay that first visit to the E.R.

-What I should have done instead as soon as the symptoms returned (which they did – again and again and again!) was to immediately go back to that E.R. – and then to keep going back no matter how many times they tried to send me home.
+What I should have done instead as soon as the symptoms returned (which they did – again and again and again!) was to immediately go back to that E.R. at the very first episode of repeat symptoms – and then to keep going back no matter how many times they tried to send me home.

-In fact, I made my entire audience that day chant along with me this practice demand:
+When I do my women’s heart health presentations, I now make my entire audience chant along with me this practice demand: